SKazemii/Project_struct/{{ cookiecutter.repo_name }}/README.md

     ├── manuscripts
     │   ├── docs           <- A default Sphinx project; see sphinx-doc.org for details
     |   ├── references     <- Data dictionaries, manuals, and all other explanatory materials.
-    |   └── figures        <- Generated graphics and figures to be used in reporting
+    |   ├── figures        <- Generated graphics and figures to be used in reporting
+    |   └── src            <- Latex files of project
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.